-Chapter 4.3.9.1 / Chapter 4.4.7
+Chapter 4.3.9.1 Chapter 4.4.7

-Guidelines for selecting the parent engine of an engine family
+Chapter 4.3 Application of the engine family conceptChapter 4.3.9 Guidelines for selecting the parent engine of an engine family

-The method of selection of the parent engine for NOx measurement shall be agreed to and approved by the Administration.
-The method shall be based upon selecting an engine which incorporates engine features and characteristics which, from experience, are known to produce the highest NOx emissions expressed in grams per kilowatt hour (g/kWh).
+The method of selection of the parent engine for NO_x measurement shall be agreed to and approved by the Administration.
+The method shall be based upon selecting an engine which incorporates engine features and characteristics which, from experience, are known to produce the highest NO_x emissions expressed in grams per kilowatt hour (g/kWh).
 This requires detailed knowledge of the engines within the family.
-Under certain circumstances, the Administration may conclude that the worst case NOx emission rate of the family can best be characterised by testing a second engine.
-Thus, the Administration may select an additional engine for test based upon features which indicate that it may have the highest NOx emission levels of the engines within that family.
-If engines within the family incorporate other variable features which could be considered to affect NOx emissions, these features must also be identified and taken into account in the selection of the parent engine.
+Under certain circumstances, the Administration may conclude that the worst case NO_x emission rate of the family can best be characterised by testing a second engine.
+Thus, the Administration may select an additional engine for test based upon features which indicate that it may have the highest NO_x emission levels of the engines within that family.
+If engines within the family incorporate other variable features which could be considered to affect NO_x emissions, these features must also be identified and taken into account in the selection of the parent engine.

-Guidelines for the selection of the parent engine of an engine group
+Chapter 4.4.7 Guidelines for the selection of the parent engine of an engine group